TiXADZ/Write-Ups-THM-CTFs/Pickle_Rick.md

 ![img](https://github.com/TiXADZ/Write-Ups-THM-CTFs/blob/main/images/Pickle_Rick/6.PNG#center)

 We see that we can run linux commands.
 So we can try to use some other commands...
-I tried some useful commands and , we can run ls, wget, `sudo -l`, and `cat`, but there is some filters that prevent from using some commands , like for `cat`.
+I tried some useful commands and , we can run `ls`, `wget`, `sudo -l`, and `cat`, but there is some filters that prevent from using some commands , like for `cat`.

 ![img](https://github.com/TiXADZ/Write-Ups-THM-CTFs/blob/main/images/Pickle_Rick/7.PNG#center)